falvhb/nwch_relaunch_testrepo/docs/tracking.md

 Pageview tracking occurs when a page is loaded.
 Event tracking on the other side is triggered by a user interaction.

+To make sure tracking only happens on live environment you have to configure the live hosts under `app/node_modules/tracking/config.json`.
+Tracking on non-live hosts, e.g. hosts which are not contained in the list, is currently logged to `console` on the client.

 ## Integration